15 DIY Home Improvement Projects That Won’t Break the Bank

 Endless DIY bookshelf ideas are available online, from simple wall-mounted shelves to intricate ladder designs.
 Choose a design that matches your skill level and available space.
 Use reclaimed wood for a rustic, eco-friendly look, or paint the shelves to complement your decor.

-12. Makeover Your Front Door
+12. Redo Your Front Door

 Your front door is the entry point to your home and sets the tone for the rest of the space.
 Giving your front door a makeover is a simple and affordable project that can instantly enhance your home’s curb appeal.